Tips for Applying for Federal Jobs

 The basic things you need: Resume, education transcripts (unofficial is OK), and cover letter.
 Below are some tips to make sure you have all the right materials to make your application shine!

-- Resume format: Upload this as a standard PDF, even if you're also prompted to fill in the USAJOBS resume questions.
+- Resume format: Upload this as a standard PDF or .doc/.docx file, even if you're also prompted to fill in the USAJOBS resume questions.
 PDFs are much easier for reviewers to read.

 - Transcripts (unofficial is OK): Upload all of your higher education transcripts, including undergraduate transcripts.
 Sometimes jobs have a specific number of semester hours required for a certain field, and if you don't include your undergraduate transcripts, HR may not know that you've completed them.
 (Pro tip: If you want to make it extra easy for HR, list the classes you've taken that meet each coursework requirement.
 The application reviewers will love you for doing this.)